lecode-official/pytorch-federated-learning/README.md

 The training hyperparameters can be specified using the arguments `--learning-rate`/`-l`, `--momentum`/`-M`, `--weight-decay`/`-w`, and `--batch-size`/`-b`.
 Using the argument `--number-of-local-epochs`/`-e`, the number of epochs for which each client trains before sending the model updates back to the central server, can be specified.
 If you want the training to only run on the CPU (e.g., to better the debug the application), you can use the `--force-cpu`/`-c` flag.
 To use client sub-sampling, i.e., only using a subset of the total client population for each communication round, you can use the `--number-of-clients-per-communication-round`/`-N` argument.
 If not specified, the argument defaults to the number of clients, i.e., all clients are used for training in every communication round.

-To train a model without using federated learning as a baseline, you can use the `baseline` command.
-You have to specified the model, the dataset, the dataset path, the number of epochs, and the output path.
+To train a baseline model without using federated learning, you can use the `baseline` command.
+You have to specify the model, the dataset, the dataset path, the number of epochs, and the output path.
 Again, you can specify the training hyperparameters using the arguments `--learning-rate`/`-l`, `--momentum`/`-M`, `--weight-decay`/`-w`, and `--batch-size`/`-b`.
 Also, you can specify the number of retained checkpoint files using the `--number-of-checkpoint-files-to-retain`/`-R` argument and force training on the CPU using the `--force-cpu`/`-c` flag.

-The following example will train a LeNet-5 on MNIST for 25 epochs and saves the resulting model checkpoint files, hyperparameters, and training statistics into the directory `./experiments/baseline`.
+The following example will train a LeNet-5 on MNIST for 25 epochs and saves the resulting model checkpoint files, hyperparameters, and training statistics into the `./experiments/baseline` directory.
 The dataset is expected to be in the `./datasets/mnist` directory.
 Again, if it does not exist, yet, it is automatically downloaded.

 ```bash
 python -m fl baseline \